-Type 1 diabetes (T1D) is characterized by insulin deficiency due to autoimmune pancreatic beta cell destruction.
-The Wells Center Pediatric Diabetes Research Program is collecting blood and urine samples from children with new onset T1D admitted to Riley Hospital.
+Assessing Generalizability of a New-Onset Type 1 Diabetes Biobank children with new onset T1D admitted to Riley Hospital.
 These samples are being used to discover biomarkers predictive of disease heterogeneity and course.
-Since not every newly-diagnosed child enrolls in the Biobank, we examined if persons enrolled are similar or different from the at-large population of newly-diagnosed children to know how generalizable samples collected are from our newly-diagnosed population.
+Since not every newly-diagnosed child enrolls in the Biobank, we examined if persons enrolled are similar or different from the at-large population of newly diagnosed children to know how generalizable samples collected are from our newly-diagnosed population.